 We currently use Apologia books for science.
 Last year we studied astronomy, and my boys loved it.
 You read about a certain topic for a couple days, and then spend a couple days doing experiments and activities related to that topic.
 This year we have been studying botany.
 One activity we loved, We created our own green house that we now use in our home on a larger scale!
 Here are some we have used and LOVED!

 We also are going to start using a science curriculum from the Good and Beautiful.
 Check out Jennyphillips.com and check out the many different options for science.
-We have yet to complete a course yet, but I am so excited for it.
+We have completed an Arthropod unit and almost done with the Human Body Unit and we absolutely love it!
+Each is a great

 Our math curriculum is the only curriculum I have changed since starting.
 I will tell you this, you pay for what you get in the math world.
 I initially did an online program and workbooks off of Amazon, but honestly my kids hated it.
 Here is why.
 We were in the month of January, and this program requires you getting on the computer and going through 30 minutes of different exercises/games around the world of math.
 Sounds great right?.
 Yet my son whined and cried every time he had to do it.